hyagli/cdc-python-netcore/README.md

         outbox.save()
         #outbox.delete()

-The `SerializeToString()` method here is the google implementation from the python class that auto-generated using the proto file.
-It will give us the binary representation of our payload.
+The `SerializeToString()` method here is the google implementation from the python class that is auto-generated using the proto file.
+Contrary to its name, it gives us the binary representation of our payload.

 In the .NET client side, I created a standart .NET Core React startup project and built from there.
 I added a single node Elasticsearch and Kibana to the docker-compose file for storage.